lkemmons/finn-preprocessor/README_preprocessor.md

 NOTE: If running a recent year, the year-specific MODIS LCT and VCF files may not be yet available.
 This will lead to an error statement in Section 5.
 If the year-specific data are unavailable, we recommend choosing the most recent year available for your processing.
 You will have to go back and edit the first cell and restart the kernel.

-NOTE:  [Minimum in struction to use QGIS](https://github.com/yosukefk/finn_preproc/wiki/Minimum-Instruction-for-using-QGIS-with-FINN-preprocessor) available to visualize burned area and raster dataset stored in PostGIS.
+NOTE:  [Minimum instructions to use QGIS](https://github.com/yosukefk/finn_preproc/wiki/Minimum-Instruction-for-using-QGIS-with-FINN-preprocessor) available to visualize burned area and raster dataset stored in PostGIS.

 ### 7 What you'd do day-to-day